 Omizutori is a 1250-year-old tradition known to be one of the oldest Buddhist ceremonies still performed today.
-It is held annually from the 1st to the 14th of March (the second month of the old lunar calendar) at Todai-ji Temple in Nara.
+It is held annually from March 1 to 14 (the second month of the old lunar calendar) at Tōdaiji Temple in Nara.

 Specifically it is held at the temple’s Nigatsudo, which means something like “Hall of the 2nd Month,” as it was first built in 752 for the purpose of hosting the ceremony.